Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 ~~~~~~~~~~~~~~~~~

 - You need at least NoiseModelling v.3.0.6
-- If you have just finished the first tutorial, please clean your database with the WPS block *Clean_Database* (the name of the database is by default: h2gisdb)
+- If you have just finished the first tutorial, please clean your database with the WPS block *Clean_Database*

 Step 1:  Importing OSM data to the database